GalaChain/sdk/docs/chaincode-development.md

 - `callingUser` - returns standardized user id with prefix and actual name (note calling user is something different, than user in Fabric CA; see [Authentication and authorization](#authentication-and-authorization)).
 - `callingUserEthAddress` - returns eth address that is derived from calling user public key (see [Authentication and authorization](#authentication-and-authorization)).
+- `callingUserTonAddress` - returns TON address that is derived from calling user public key (see [Authentication and authorization](#authentication-and-authorization)).
+- `callingUserRoles` - returns array of roles assigned to the calling user.
+- `callingUserProfile` - returns complete user profile object for the calling user.
+- `callingUserSignedByKeys` - returns array of public keys that signed the current transaction (for multisig).
+- `callingUserSignatureQuorum` - returns required number of signatures for the calling user (for multisig).
+- `callingUserData` - setter for all calling user data (used internally by authentication).
 - `txUnixTime` - returns unix time of the transaction.
 - `span` - returns tracing span of the transaction (see [Tracing support](#tracing-support)).